-Symone D. Sanders is an author and seasoned political strategist who, at 25, became the youngest presidential press secretary on record, working for U.S. Senator Bernie Sanders.
-She went on to serve as deputy assistant to President Joe Biden and senior press spokesperson for Vice President Kamala Harris.
-And now, at 32, she’s taking her brilliance to the small screen.
-According to reports, she will host a MSNBC weekend show and a program on “The Choice" a streaming news and analysis via Peacock.
+Symone D. Sanders, author and seasoned political strategist, is taking her brilliance to the small screen.
+According to reports, she will host a MSNBC weekend show and a program on “The Choice,” a streaming news and analysis show via Peacock.
 MSNBC President Rashida Jones, the network’s new top executive and a Hampton University grad, announced the hiring.

-Her new shows are set to launch this spring, and details about the show’s format and appearance will be forthcoming.
-Further details from Variety note that Sanders will offer “hard-won insight into the Biden administration and politics on both the cable network and its streaming counterpart,” via a strategy that will aid the network in efforts “to reach more of an audience, as well as different audiences in new platforms.”
+Her new shows are set to launch this spring, and details about the format and appearance will soon be announced.
+Further details from Varietynote that Sanders will offer “hard-won insight into the Biden administration and politics on both the cable network and its streaming counterpart,” via a strategy that will aid the network in efforts “to reach more of an audience, as well as different audiences in new platforms.”

 This is not her first foray into TV, as she previously served as a political commentator for CNN.
 She’s also served as a resident fellow of Harvard’s Institute of Politics at the Kennedy School and at the University of Southern California’s Center for the Political Future.
 Before her post in the Biden-Harris administration, she was principal of the 360 Group where she helped clients face, troubleshoot and solve challenges and problems related to politics and social justice.
 The Omaha, Nebraska native also wrote best-selling book, No, You Shut Up: Speaking Truth to Power and Reclaiming America, a call-to-action that inspires youth to use their voices for change.